granthale/granthale.com2/books/innovators-dilemma.md

 ---
-title: 'Algorithms'
+title: "Innovator's Dilemma"
-author: 'Jeff Erickson'
+author: 'Clayton Christensen'
-summary: 'Made me think harder than ever before'
+summary: 'Wow'
 rating: '8'
-href: '/../public/books/algorithms.jpeg'
+href: '/../public/books/innovators-dilemma.jpeg'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.